 SEALSKINZ Waterproof Ankle Length Sock With Hydrostop

-If you’re looking for some warm cycling socks for temperate winters but would also like an added layer of rain-protection, the Sealskinz might be the right biking socks for you.
+If you’re looking for some warm cycling socks for temperate winters but would also like an added layer of rain protection, the Sealskinz might be the right biking socks for you.

 The three-layer construction resembles that of a hardshell jacket, an outer hydrophilic membrane, a wind-stopping layer in between (90% nylon, 10% Spandex), and a warm inner layer with a peculiar recipe, 36% Merino wool, 36% acrylic, 18% polyester, 5% elastane, 4% nylon, 1% TPU.

-These rain-socks cannot claim to be 100% waterproof, you’ll get soaked under a downpour but will stay reasonably dry under average precipitation.
+These rain socks cannot claim to be 100% waterproof, you’ll get soaked under a downpour but will stay reasonably dry under average precipitation.
 Being winter socks, they don’t perform well in warm weather, when the breathability of the Sealskinz waterproof might not be enough to keep you dry from the inside.

 The Giro Winter cycling socks are our pick for the best cycling socks for mild winters.

 Swiftwick has all hit the right buttons with the 2020 version of the Pursuit-Seven cycling socks.
-The materials are 63% merino wool, 35% nylon, 2% spandex, a very warm mix suitable for biking in really cold weather.
+The materials are 63% merino wool, 35% nylon, and 2% spandex, a very warm mix suitable for biking in really cold weather.

-A moderate compression throughout the foot arch band envelopes your feet to support muscles and keep your socks in place, while a mid-level cushioning gives a little foot support and adds extra durability.
+A moderate compression throughout the foot arch band envelopes your feet to support muscles and keep your socks in place, while mid-level cushioning gives a little foot support and adds extra durability.